At the moment our recommendation is not to buy a mouthpiece toothbrush. You should stick to a regular electric

-They achieved €4,300,000, just shy of 6400%, more than their desired funding goal and as of early 2019 have now turned concept into a reality, with customers (ourselves included) having received working units.
+They achieved €4,300,000, just shy of 6400%, more than their desired funding goal and has as of early 2019 turned concept into a reality, with most customers (ourselves included) having received working units.

 Why not take a look at each of the promotional videos they created to secure initial investment.

 In 2018, Y-Brush was announced and has also been successfully funded.

 It looks to be the most serious competitor to Amabrush (now no longer trading).

 There are an ever increasing number of companies who appear to be trying to cash in on this evolution in oral healthcare products.